 College and Departmental Fellowships

-McWilliams Presidential Fellowship will support two students per year in the Mellon College of Science who are conducting leading-edge research in selected fields, which are currently nanotechnology, biophysics and cosmology.
+McWilliams Fellowship in the Mellon College of Science will support two students per year in the Mellon College of Science who are conducting leading-edge research in selected fields, which are currently nanotechnology, biophysics and cosmology.

 Thanks to a generous endowed gift, the Department of Chemistry also offers the John & Nancy Harrison Legacy Graduate Fellowship in Chemistry and Biochemistry.
 The Harrison Legacy Fellowship is awarded to a dedicated graduate student based on research accomplishments and promise.
 The fellowship provide $3000/year as a supplement to the students' stipend with up to $1000/year of the fellowship funds to be used for the student's travel to conferences.
 Students must have ABD status to be eligible.